 A geofence is a polygon definition representing the footprint of a location (retail store, park, entertainment venue, etc.) that captures patrons that are most likely to visit that location.
 Geofences are used to isolate mobile device pings that fall within them so that spatial analysis can be done.

 EA has undertaken a large-scale effort to build a vast layer of polygons representing Canadian commercial, institutional and recreational locations.
-As of late August 2020, there were ~ 35,000 polygons available for multiple categories including grocery, drug, mass merchandise, greenspaces, leisure facilities, banks/credit unions, auto dealerships, restaurants and retailers.
+As of late January 2022, there were more than 120,000 polygons available for multiple categories including grocery, drug, mass merchandise, greenspaces, leisure facilities, banks/credit unions, auto dealerships, restaurants and retailers.

 EA’s geofence library includes polygons that can be used as geofences for destination-based mobile movement extracts both within ENVISION and for project deliverables.